The Coldest Game: Plot

-General Krutov and the Soviets find the dead bodies in the lobby toilet, and he discovers Mansky’s secret is alcohol, realising that the Hotel Director Alfred must have befriended Mansky.
-Novak tells Mansky that Rakirovka means castling, meaning imminent danger.
-Krutov realises with Kennedy’s announcement that the Soviets have lost this battle, and orders a search for the spy in their midst, and for the Hotel Director to be summoned to him, who he tortures, as he knows Alfred put Mansky in the room with the secret passage, and is sympathetic to America.
+General Krutov and the Soviets find the dead bodies in the lobby toilet, and he discovers Mansky’s secret is alcohol, realizing that Slega must have befriended Mansky.
+Novak tells Mansky that Rakirovka ("castling") is a code word for imminent danger.
+Krutov realises with Kennedy’s announcement that the Soviets have lost this battle, and orders a search for the spy in their midst, and for Slega to be summoned to him, who he tortures, as he knows Slega put Mansky in the room with the secret passage, and is sympathetic to America.

 At the fifth and deciding game, Mansky sees Gift outside in the lobby.
-A man in Soviet uniform is then seen to exit the hotel via the secret passages Mansky has been using all this time, whilst Gavrylov awaits for Mansky to appear at the chess table.
-At the exit of the secret passages into the alley leading into the streets of Warsaw, Krutov and his team are waiting.
-The man in the Soviet uniform they apprehend coming out of the secret passage is actually Mansky, whilst Gift uses the red book which Alfred gave to Mansky to leave the hotel which is under quarantine by Krutov to try to find the spy.
-Gift is wearing Mansky’s clothes.
+A man in Soviet uniform is then seen exiting the sewers; this is actually Mansky, whilst Gift uses Slega's red book to leave the quarantined hotel in Mansky’s clothes.
 Novak rushes into the alley and stops Krutov from killing Mansky as he is protected by diplomatic immunity.
-Mansky cannot appear in the final game, which is forfeit, and Gavrylov wins the tournament.
+Mansky forfeits the final game, so Gavrylov wins the tournament.

-Novak flies Mansky back to the USA.
-The press at the airport accuse Mansky of having humiliated the USA despite him having avoided nuclear war without their knowing.
-Novak says to Mansky that he is a citizen hero and will be looked after, and hands him a hip flask.
-Novak exits the car and Gift enters the car to join Mansky, who gives Alfred’s red book to him, saying he was killed.
-Gift says he saw the Soviet order of attack.
-Mansky tells Gift that Novak wants to take care of them, but gives Gift the hip flask, and leaves the car, not wanting Novak’s protection.
+When Novak flies Mansky back to the USA, he is accused of having humiliated the country, despite his secretly preventing a nuclear war.
+Novak tells him he's a citizen hero and will be looked after, hands him a hip flask and exits the car.
+Gift gets in and gives him Slega’s red book, as he was killed.
+Although Novak wants to take care of them, Mansky insists he wants no part of it.

-Talks commence between the United States and the Soviet Union, which ultimately result in mutual deescalation steps such as the withdrawal of nuclear-tipped missiles from some territories.
-The final montage goes on to mention later nuclear arms control agreements such as the INF Treaty of 1987, and later USA assistance with nuclear disarmament in former communist countries in the Eastern Bloc after the Revolutions of 1989.
+Talks between the US and the Soviet Union ultimately result in mutual deescalation.
+Later nuclear arms control agreements such as the INF Treaty and assistance with Eastern Bloc nuclear disarmament after the Revolutions of 1989.

-However, the epilogue notes: "In February 2019, the United States of America suspended compliance with the INF Treaty.
-The same day, Vladimir Putin announced that Russia also suspended the INF treaty and will develop new intermediate-range ballistic missiles."
+However, in the epilogue, in 2019 Donald Trump and Vladimir Putin announce the suspension of the INF treaty and will develop new intermediate-range ballistic missiles.